-Island of Elba & the Capri Island are both beautiful and have a huge historical significance in Italy's past.
-Italy is a large, long landmass that juts out into the sea and is surrounded on three sides by majestic waters.
-Italy also boasts an abundance of natural lakes within its borders and both outside this land and within, there are numerous islands; each one offering something special and unique to the Italian traveler.
+Italy is a large, long peninsula that juts out into the mediterranean sea and is surrounded by majestic waters on three sides.
+It also boasts an abundance of natural lakes within its borders.
+Both outside this land and within, there are numerous Italian islands; each one offering something unique to the curious travelling mind.
 Many of Italy islands are only accessible by boat however some are close enough to land that they are joined by bridges.
-Some offer the perfect beach getaway while others are full of history and attractions geared towards those looking to fill their days with exploration.
+While some of these offer the perfect beach getaway, others are full of history and attractions better suited for those looking to fill their days with exploration and awe.

-Island hopping in Italy is a fun and adventurous way to see the country and experience sights and sounds that would be hard to find anywhere else.
+Hopping the Italian islands is a fun and adventurous way to see the the most beautiful spots of this country and experience sights and sounds that would be impossible to find anywhere else in the world.
 With islands located in the surrounding seas, in the country’s numerous lakes and even a few situated in Italy’s river system, there are over 450 islands worth visiting.
 Let the island hopping begin!